India election 2024: What you need to know

 How does it work?

 Voting will take place for 543 elected seats in the Lower House of Parliament, the Lok Sabha.

 In India’s parliamentary system, voters in each constituency will choose from a list of multiple candidates representing different national and regional parties.

-There are many independents who also contest without any party affiliation.
 The candidate securing the most number of votes is declared the winner.

 Members of the Lower House are elected for a five-year term.
-Any party or coalition securing a simple majority of 272 seats and beyond can stake a claim to form the government.
+Any party or coalition securing a simple majority of 272 seats or more can stake a claim to form the government.

-The Prime Minister is then selected by the party or coalition that emerges victorious.
+The prime minister is then selected by the party or coalition that emerges victorious.

 In 2019, the Bharatiya Janata Party (BJP) won 303 seats, paving the way for a second consecutive term for Prime Minister Narendra Modi.